xharris/blankejs-tutorials/1-ball/simple.md

 ## main.js (Add a script)

-You can rename a script by clicking the 3-bar 'hamburger' menu in the top left
+Note: You can rename a script by clicking the 3-bar 'hamburger' menu in the top left of the code window (next to the script name)

 > ### Setting the controls